 Of back carries

 It should be noted that back carries are only recommended for babies who have proper trunk control, which enables them to maintain their airways by themselves.
 This is commonly demonstrated by the child independently sitting unaided, reaching for an object, and being able to correct their posture from such a seated position.
+Whilst Ankalia does not sell stretchy carriers, it is very important to note here that it is unsafe to back carry in a stretchy wrap.

 In addition to this, back carrying should not be demonstrated or attempted until several front carries have been mastered.